i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 ::

   Add request type 3: Host name lookup and request Lease Set lookup.
+  Same contents as type 1, what follows is a host name string.

 Notes
 `````

-- Minimum router and client version is 0.9.39 for request type 3.
+- Minimum router and client version is 0.9.40 for request type 3.